 Return a reference to the image XObject associated with this PdfImage instance.
 If no such reference is available, it will be created using pil_image(), and the result will be cached until the writer attribute changes (see set_writer()).

 Returns An indirect reference to an image XObject.

-render() \rightarrow bytes Compile the content to graphics operators.
+render() \rightarrow bytes

 pyhanko.pdf_utils.incremental_writer module

 Utility for writing incremental updates to existing PDF files.